PGhzhang/IDD-Fa18-Lab4/README.md

 **b.
 What aspects of the Servo code control angle or speed?**

+Pos indicates the range of servo roation and delay() controls the speed

 ```
 for (pos = 0; pos <= 100; pos += 1)
 ```